Semantic Satellite Communications for Synchronized Audiovisual Reconstruction: Numerical Results

 \subsection{Semantic Transmission Performance}

 This section evaluates the system performance in terms of video fidelity, audio quality, and audiovisual synchronization. \figref{video performance} compares video transmission methods using LPIPS and AKD.
 As shown in \figref{video performance}\subref{lpips}, under high SNR, traditional H264/H265 achieve lower LPIPS but require significantly higher bandwidth.
 However, under low SNR, traditional methods suffer from rapid performance degradation, whereas generative methods (A2V and V2A) exhibit superior robustness.
+While DeepWiVe partially mitigates the sharp performance degradation of traditional methods under low SNR conditions, its required transmission bandwidth remains comparable to that of H265 and significantly higher than that required by V2A and A2V.
 The AKD results in \figref{video performance}\subref{akd} confirm this trend.
 While traditional methods excel only at high SNR, V2A maintains stable keypoint reconstruction even at low SNR, underscoring its capability in preserving video semantics.

 To evaluate the impact of bandwidth on performance, we set the total bandwidth for A2V and V2A to 600 and 900 symbols.
 In both cases, 300 symbols are allocated to text, while the remaining bandwidth is used for video or audio features.
 With increased bandwidth, V2A (900 symbols) significantly improves AKD compared to V2A (600 symbols), demonstrating that higher bandwidth enhances video semantic reconstruction.
 In contrast, A2V, which only transmits audio semantics and drives video generation through audio, performs well under bandwidth constraints or poor channel conditions.
 However, it exhibits a performance bottleneck, where additional bandwidth does not further enhance video reconstruction.